TheoKand/react-guess-the-number/README.md

-A simple guess the number game with react
+A simple guess the number game with React